EagleDangar/BlackFriday-prediction/README.md

-# Black Friday Profit Prediciton
+# Black Friday Insights and Prediction

 ------------